Saving Gateway Accounts Act 2009

 The Saving Gateway Accounts Act 2009 (c.
-8) is an Act of the Parliament of the United Kingdom.
+8) is an act of the Parliament of the United Kingdom.
 It made provision for saving gateway accounts.

-The Act was originally planned to commence in July 2010, and was aimed at encouraging the poorest to save.
+The act was originally planned to commence in July 2010, and was aimed at encouraging the poorest to save.

+Subsequent developments

 Following the 2010 General Election, the new Coalition government scrapped the planned introduction, with Chancellor George Osborne saying that the scheme "not affordable".

-The Act was repealed by the Savings Accounts and Health in Pregnancy Grant Act 2010 on 16 February 2011.
+The whole act was repealed by section 2(1) of the Savings Accounts and Health in Pregnancy Grant Act 2010, which came into force on 16 February 2011.